DAMarkoff/PetProject_Service_Station/Readme.txt

 			availabe

-	if there is a size_name in params: show shelf(s) for this size_name if there is a availabe only in params: show only free shelf(s) for this size_name if there is no params: show info about all shelf(s)
+	if there is a size_name in params: show shelf(s) for this size_name if there is no size_name in params: show shelf(s) for all size_name if there is a availabe only 'yes' in params: show only free shelf(s) for this size_name if there is a availabe only 'no' in params: show only occupied shelf(s) for this size_name

 /tire_service_order [POST]
 	input: